vsheva/airport-Kyiv/README.md

 # airport_project

-The current version of application [is here](https://profound-otter-73a6e3.netlify.app)
+The current version of application is located [here](https://profound-otter-73a6e3.netlify.app)

 ### The tech stack is: